 Todd Burpo, his father, wrote a book, last year, about this whole experience, of his sons getting sick, seeing him through, and takes us on a journey through years of Colton recounting and telling the story of what he saw in his “three minutes” of heaven.

 Matthew Patton of Parchment and Pen wrote a good critical review of this book.
 In which he asks the question, “Are they lying?”
 After all, this sort of stuff could get one very rich quick in the world of Christendom.
-Both I and Matt think this is not the case, but this is a good review of the book if you are interested.
+This is a good review of the book if you are interested.